GarethOates/az-arch-master-class/IaaS/10. Private Link for Azure SQL Database/README.md

    - In the Remote Desktop of VM, open PowerShell.

-   - Enter nslookup sqlserver{uniqueid}.database.windows.net.
+   - Enter `nslookup <sqlserver name>.database.windows.net` command.
 You'll receive a message that shows that it is connected using the Private Endpoint.